-Boxer Tim Hague dead after knockout in Edmonton event, family says
+Boxer Tim Hague, in critical condition since Edmonton fight, is dead: family

 Jackie Neil says in a statement on behalf of her family that Tim Hague died on Sunday.

-The 33-year-old Hague, who grew up on a farm in Boyle, Alta., was a former UFC fighter where he was known as “The Thrashing Machine.”
+The 33-year-old Hague grew up on a farm in Boyle, Alta., and had fought in the UFC, where he was known as “The Thrashing Machine.”

 He was competing against former Edmonton Eskimos defensive end Adam Braidwood at the Shaw Conference Centre on Friday evening in an event promoted by KO Boxing.